 Protein powder.
 I opted to use a vanilla pea protein, but you can also use whey.
 I recommend sticking with vanilla for the best flavor, but chocolate will work.
 In this particular recipe, I do not recommend using collagen powder.

 Peanut butter.
 The peanut butter adds a nice rich flavor and some moisture to this protein cookie dough.
 You can sub for any nut or seed butter such as cashew, almond or sunflower.

 Maple syrup.
 I have test this recipe with both maple syrup and honey, and find maple syrup works best since it’s a bit thinner in texture.
 I do not recommend granulated sugar here.

 Milk.
 You’ll need about 1/4 cup of any milk of choice.
 I used almond, but soy, oat or regular cows milk will also work.

 Chocolate chips.
 To keep this refined sugar free, you can use a stevia sweetened chocolate chip.
 I like using mini chips, but anything goes!

-Add the peanut butter to the flour along with the maple syrup, milk and vanilla.
+ADD IN WET.
+Add the peanut butter to the flour and protein mixture along with the maple syrup, milk and vanilla.

+MIX.
 Mix together with a rubber spatula until combined, adding 1-2 more tablespoons of milk as needed to thin to your desired texture.